Changissnz/nu_merchant_principal/README.md

 understanding of their sources from which they are generated from is dependent on the knowledge and understanding of their counterparts.

+The rest of this section focuses on the continuous argument as a body of meaning that an adversarial agent, either a participant not the possessor of the argument or a third-party observer, acts against to effect its change in these three primary routes:
+- depiction of the argument to an agent that is not its possessor,
+- execution of the argument in its expressing of its sequentially-ordered constituents,
+- argument nullification.